murtekbey/murtekbey/README.md

 ## Hi there 👋 <a href="https://www.linkedin.com/in/murtekbey/" target="_blank" rel="nofollow"><img alt="Murtekbey Linkedin" src="https://github.com/WaylonWalker/WaylonWalker/raw/main/icon/linkedin.png?raw=true"/></a>

 #### I graduated from Pamukkale University, French Language and Literature and continue to study at Anadolu University, Web Design and Coding.
 I have a good command of English and French languages.
-Now developing web and desktop software according to the needs of the companies as a freelance and working on specialize as full stack developer.
+Now developing web and desktop software according to the needs of the companies as freelancer.

 #### I keep improving myself every day and trying to specialize as a full stack web developer.
 In the back-end part, work with frameworks such as nodejs(express) python(django), most of my days are spent working on specializing in JSON and RestAPI services and AngularJS.
 I am also making improvements by applying SOLID principles with C#.
 You could follow my repositories if u would like to know my works.